sirthxalot/vue-foundation-components/readme.md

 > **Support Cancelled**: Hi folks!
 I would like to inform you that the support for this package has been cancelled.
 This doesn't mean that I am going to remove the repository and start ignoring your issues - no. But I will stop contributing and extending this package.

 > **Reason**: First of all this package isn't realy that what it promises.
-A real Vue component will not use jQuery or the Foundation components, but I didn't find the time to do this the correct way.
+A real Vue component will not use jQuery or the Foundation components, but I didn't find the time to settle up the correct way.
 I am still in love with the Foundation frontend framework, but I would like to start my own thing, called [Alfred](https://github.com/sirthxalot/alfred).

 ## Simple Example